baishancloud/ban/SDWAN-for-BP/en/SDWAN-for-EOS-Block-Producer.md

 ## Introduction to SDWAN

 Software Defined Wide Area Network, abbreviated by SDWAN, is a technique to stabilize and accelerate the connections between geographically distributed IT infrastructures.
 SDWAN can save lots of work struggling at how to conquer the connectivity problems in a WAN scenario.
 And also, SDWAN usually uses encrypted connections among entities connecting to the network, so the data is also well protected in SDWAN while traveling.
+BaishanCloud provids SDWAN service for its customers globally and its SDWAN is a better VPN solution.

 ## EOS Block Producer